 The scope encompasses various stakeholders, each with distinct roles and responsibilities as outlined below:

-Data Providers: These are the legal entities or organizations responsible for authorizing access to their datasets.
+Data Providers: These are the legal entities or organisations responsible for authorising access to their datasets.
 They ensure that data sharing complies with legal and ethical standards.

-DSI Partners: Partners within the NIH Data Science Initiative (DS-I) Africa contribute to and utilize the shared data resources.
+DSI Partners: Partners within the NIH Data Science Initiative (DS-I) Africa contribute to and utilise the shared data resources.
 They collaborate on data management practices and ensure alignment with the broader DS-I Africa objectives.

-Consortium Research Groups: These groups, which are part of the HE²AT Center consortium, conduct research using the shared datasets.
+HE2AT Center Consortium: Research groups, which are members of the HE²AT Center Consortium and conduct research using the shared datasets.
 They adhere to the DMP guidelines for data acquisition, transfer, processing, storage, and access.

 El Wazi: As a data management platform, El Wazi facilitates the indexing, storage, and sharing of data within the consortium.
 It ensures that data is discoverable, accessible, interoperable, and reusable (FAIR principles).